 Community Health Assessment & Community Health Improvement Plan, 2022–2024

-- Focus Areas (with links to data and graphs)
+- Priority Areas (with links to data and graphs)

 - Local Services Plan 2024-2028 for Mental Hygiene

-The Community Health Improvement Plan (CHIP) is a local-level, community-informed outline for addressing the most salient Prevention Agenda priorities in Tompkins County.
+The Community Health Improvement Plan (CHIP) is a local-level, community-informed outline for addressing the most salient Prevention Agenda Priority Areas and Focus Areas in Tompkins County.

 Tompkins County, 2022–2024